csc530/cacsscade/readme.md

 A clean classless classy cascading style sheet for a lil' pazazz you need on the go.

+It [may] also help incentivize/promote cleaner semantic HTML.

 ## Superiors

 - [Tacit](https://github.com/yegor256/tacit): tactful, and it just works (I stole your html page to test against thx🙇🏿‍♂️🙏🏿)